 Sunday afternoon – Oh, we found it…in her friends’ overnight bag.

 Silver lining: Jordan’s room is clean.
 I now have a reminder on my phone to look in all her secret spots once a week and if I don’t like what I see I’m gonna pause her internet.
 In the meantime, I’m just so glad we finally found it!

 By Sunday night was ready for a GINORMOUS glass of Peppermint Mocha Snugglers and a huge slice of this Peppermint Mocha Tres Leches Cake.
 Nothing says Christmastime like peppermint mocha, right?

-This cake is absolutely SOAKED with peppermint mocha flavor.
-(BTW…what’s the difference between a poke cake and tres leches?
-I’m really not sure.)
+BTW…what’s the difference between a poke cake and tres leches?
+I’m really not sure.
 It’s in the cake AND it’s in the tres leches.
 If you love that classic Christmas flavor, this cake is for you.